spf13/viper/README.md

 ## Q & A

-Q: Why is it called “Viper”?
+### Why is it called “Viper”?

 A: Viper is designed to be a [companion](http://en.wikipedia.org/wiki/Viper_(G.I._Joe)) to [Cobra](https://github.com/spf13/cobra).
 While both can operate completely independently, together they make a powerful pair to handle much of your application foundation needs.

-Q: Why is it called “Cobra”?
+### Why is it called “Cobra”?

-A: Is there a better name for a [commander](http://en.wikipedia.org/wiki/Cobra_Commander)?
+Is there a better name for a [commander](http://en.wikipedia.org/wiki/Cobra_Commander)?

+### Does Viper support case sensitive keys?

+**tl;dr:** No.

+Viper merges configuration from various sources, many of which are either case insensitive or uses different casing than the rest of the sources (eg. env vars).
+In order to provide the best experience when using multiple sources, the decision has been made to make all keys case insensitive.

+There has been several attempts to implement case sensitivity, but unfortunately it's not that trivial.
+We might take a stab at implementing it in [Viper v2](https://github.com/spf13/viper/issues/772), but despite the initial noise, it does not seem to be requested that much.

+You can vote for case sensitivity by filling out this feedback form: https://forms.gle/R6faU74qPRPAzchZ9